Azure/azure-sdk/docs/policies/support.md

 **Runtime:**

 - Any platforms supporting .NET Standard 2.0.
-Tested on .NET Framework 4.6.1 and .NET Core 2.1, .NET 5.0, see test configuration [here](https://github.com/Azure/azure-sdk-for-net/blob/master/eng/pipelines/templates/stages/platform-matrix.json)
+Tested on .NET Framework 4.6.1 and .NET Core 2.1, .NET 5.0
-- Java: Java 8 , Java 11, see test configuration [here](https://github.com/Azure/azure-sdk-for-java/blob/master/eng/pipelines/templates/stages/platform-matrix.json)
+- Java: Java 8 , Java 11
 - JS/TS:
   - Node.js: [LTS versions of Node.js](https://nodejs.org/about/releases/) including not just the ones in Active status, but also the ones in Maintainence status.
   - Browsers: